ludlovian/teme/README.md

 const t = teme(iterable)
 ```

 They can then be converted, filtered & processed by the various methods.
-Once a stream
-has been so converted, you should no longer use it.
-If you want a separate copy, then
-use `tee` to get one.
+Generally, these will return a new stream.

+Streams can have multiple independent readers - iterators - who can read
+the data from the point they were created.
+But if you create an iterator
+and never consume it, it will consume memory.

 ### teme.isTeme

 Function used to test if something is a Teme object

+### teme.pipe

+Creates an async teme which you can write things to.

+#### pipe.write(value)

+Writes data to the time

+#### pipe.end()

+Closes the pipe, ending the stream

 ### teme.join
 `newStream = join(stream0, stream1, ...)`